 - Minimum two credits on themes related to income and wealth: development, geographies, gender, labor

 Courses will be offered by CEU and Bard faculty and to earn a certificate each student must take courses offered by each.
 To ensure curricular coherence, each student will be required to submit a program proposal and obtain approval for their program adviser.

 It is widely recognized that existing official measures of economic well-being need to be improved in order to generate accurate cross-sectional and intertemporal comparisons.
 The picture of economic well-being can vary significantly depending on the measure used.
 Alternative measures are also crucially important for the formulation and evaluation of a wide variety of social and economic policies.
-The Levy Institute’s public policy contributions in this arena involves active research and includes two important measures to bridge the current gaps in measurement and actual well-being.
+The Levy Institute’s public policy contributions in this area involve active research and include two important measures to bridge the current gaps in measurement and actual well-being.